jpbnetley/npm-version-release/README.md

 This ensures that the correct version is used on dev for the next dev releases.

 ### Ref
+- Reusable action use for releases: https://github.com/jpbnetley/npm-version-release-action
-This package is consumed the project: https://github.com/jpbnetley/npm-version-consume
+- This package is consumed the project: https://github.com/jpbnetley/npm-version-consume